grochavieira/py-pong/README.md

 # Acesse a pasta do projeto no seu terminal/cmd
 $ cd py-pong

-# Acesse a pasta do projeto no seu terminal/cmd
+# Acesse a pasta game
 $ cd game

 # Execute a aplicação